 See sample active shooter emergency resources developed by our congregations.

 Additionally, Unitarian Universalist congregations have found the following guides helpful in developing safety plans for active shooter and lockdown situations.
 Please note that several of these resources originate with various branches of the Federal Government.
 While we've found all of these resources useful, the UUA does not endorse one particular entity over another.

 - The Anti-Defamation League’s Protecting Your Jewish Institution (PDF) is a comprehensive security guide covering not only active shooter situations, but also violent protests, threats, and surveillance by hostile groups.

-- Books from Christianity Today's Church Law and Tax Store include Protecting Your Church from Crime and Violence and Confronting Gun Violence at Church $17.95 each.
+- Books from Christianity Today's Church Law and Tax Store include Protecting Your Church from Crime and Violence ($14.95) and Confronting Gun Violence at Church ($17.95) .

-- The Department of Homeland Security Active Shooter Recovery Guide “is intended to assist in the proactive implementation of policies and procedures that position organizations to effectively recover from an active shooter incident, providing the best support structure for their employees, contractors, visitors, patrons, family members, and the community at large.”
+- Cybersecurity & Infrastructure Security Agency's Active Shooter Recovery Guide “is intended to assist in the proactive implementation of policies and procedures that position organizations to effectively recover from an active shooter incident, providing the best support structure for their employees, contractors, visitors, patrons, family members, and the community at large.”